Zamfir Arbore: Final years

 In 1930, the recently widowed Zamfir Arbore was pensioned from his teaching position at the Bucharest War School, where he had also been lecturing in Geography and Topography.
 During the final years of his life, Arbore was a sporadic contributor to Pan Halippa's review Viața Basarabiei.
 In tandem, his revolutionary past, in particular his early dealings with Hristo Botev, were also the subject of interviews with journalist Vasile Christu.
 His own output as a researcher included an undated monograph on his friend and ally Zubcu-Codreanu, who had died in 1878 (O pagină din istoria socialismului român, "A Page in the History of Romanian Socialism"), as well as the collected memoirs: Temniță și exil ("Prison and Exile") and În exil.
 Amintirile mele ("In Exile.
 My Memories").

-Zamfir Arbore died in Bucharest, on April 2 or April 3, 1933.
+Zamfir Arbore died in Bucharest, on 2 or 3 April 1933.
 He was buried at Sfânta Vineri Cemetery, alongside Ecaterina, Dumitru, and Lolica Arbore.
 Paradoxically, his funeral ceremony comprised both the military honors owed to his position in the War School and revolutionary orations given in tribute by his socialist comrades.
 The socialist tribune Societatea de Mâine published an obituary, which referred to Arbore as "one of the highest profile representative figures [in socialism], and one of the most worthy examples for all people-loving generations to follow."